-A dentist is a highly qualified health professional dedicated to oral health and hygiene.
-To be a fully qualified dentist, you will need to undertake both undergraduate and postgraduate dental education.
+A Dentist is a highly qualified health professional dedicated to oral health and hygiene.
+To be a fully qualified Dentist, you will need to undertake both undergraduate and postgraduate dental education at Dental School

 The following Universities offer GDC-approved undergraduate dental courses: